Mimkaa/miltiplayerGameWithJava/src/docs/gameConcept.md

 ## Networking and Architecture

-Escape Pursuit utilizes a client/server architecture with a custom text-based network protocol:
+Think Outside the Room utilizes a client/server architecture with a custom text-based network protocol:

 - **Server Responsibilities:**
     - Manage the global game state, including player positions, collisions, and interactions within the single room.